phikes/vim-talk/test.md

 OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD OLD

+## Bonus motions

+* t/T jumps BEFORE the next or previous occurence of the following character. (e.g. tA jumps to this A)
+* f/F is like t/T but jump ON the character

+## Copy/Paste

+* yy for the whole line (works with motions as well, so y + Motion) to copyyyyy (or yyyyank)
+* p for pasting (if you copied a line-ending use P to paste above)

+Copy me until the dot.
+And paste me after the colon: